Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing

 \section{Error Analysis}

 Table \ref{tab:breakdown_error} shows a breakdown of performance of \textsc{TPol} on the English version of \textsc{GeoAligned}.
-The results indicate the exact match accuracy achieved by the two modules: using this we can check whether the model struggles more with the translation or with the reordering step.
-To analyze the performance of the Translator, we regard the monotonically aligned MRs as the gold truth.
-To analyze the performance of the Reorderer, we provide it with the monotonically aligned MR and compare the output to the gold MR. In other words, the evaluation of the Reorderer assumes that the Translator makes a correct prediction.
+The results indicate the exact-match accuracy achieved by the two modules: we can check whether the model struggles more with the translation or reordering step.
+To analyze the Translator's performance, we regard the monotonically aligned MRs as the gold truth.
+For the Reorderer, we provide it with the monotonically aligned MRs in input.
+In other words, the evaluation of the Reorderer assumes that the Translator makes a correct prediction.

 The performance of the two modules is fairly similar, and, by comparing these results with Table \ref{tab:exact_match_main_res}, we see that the accuracy of each component is not much higher than the overall accuracy, suggesting that neither component is hampering performance more than the other.
 The only exception seems to be in the length partition, where the Reorderer does considerably better than the Translator.

-Table \ref{tab:mn_breakdown} shows the breakdown of the performance over monotonically and non-monotonically aligned MRs. We can observe that, compared to \textsc{SpanBasedSP}, \textsc{TPol} generally presents smaller drops in performance over the non-monotonic sequences.
-For instance, in the question partition, \textsc{SpanBasedSP} drops from 94.7\% over the monotonic examples to 73.7\% over the non-monotonic, while \textsc{TPol} drops from 89.9\% over the monotonic to 81.4\% over the non-monotonic.
-When we look at the query partition, we see that for both of these models, the drop is much higher than the one on the question partition: \textsc{SpanBasedSP} goes from 89.6\% to 39.8\%, while \textsc{TPol} drops from 93.7\% to 69.9\%.
-In other words, both models struggle more on non-monotonic examples when compositional generalization is required. \textsc{TPol}, however, still performs significantly better.
+Table \ref{tab:mn_breakdown} shows the breakdown of the performance over monotonically and non-monotonically aligned MRs. We can observe that, compared to \textsc{SpanBased}, \textsc{TPol} generally presents smaller drops in performance over the non-monotonic sequences.
+For instance, in the question partition, \textsc{SpanBased} drops from 94.7\% over the monotonic examples to 73.7\% over the non-monotonic, while \textsc{TPol} drops from 89.9\% to 81.4\%.
+When we look at the query partition, we see that for both of these models, the drop is much higher than the one on the question partition: \textsc{SpanBased} goes from 89.6\% to 39.8\%, while \textsc{TPol} drops from 93.7\% to 69.9\%.
+In other words, both models struggle more with non-monotonic examples when compositional generalization is required. \textsc{TPol}, however, still performs significantly better.